 What can you expect from an Atlantic BT software contract?

-Our primary goal is to be flexible and create language that both sides deem fair and balanced.
+As a software development company, our primary goal with our client contracts is to be flexible and create language that both sides deem fair and balanced.
 This is the basis for delivering quality software that you can own and can be proud of.

 We are even flexible to use your contract as a starting point and refine until we are comfortable with the language and terms.